SanCraftDev/Debian-Setup/Debian-Raspian-Upgrade/readme.md

 ## Recommended
 **Remove Python2**
-Reinstall every pip Package you need with pip3
+Reinstall every pip Package you need with pip3</br>
-Change in every Start of a Python File `python` with `python3` in the start command Make sure all your python files work with Python 3.9!
+Change in every Start of a Python File `python` with `python3` in the start command</br>
+Make sure all your python files work with Python 3.9!</br>
 ```sh
 apt update
 apt remove python2